miztli/tk-audition/MILESTONE.md

    - The user id must be unique and must be generated while saving the user.
    - The API must return an HTTP-201 CREATED.

+2. Error handling
+   - When trying to update a user that doesn't exist, return an HTTP-404 with the following properties: message, reason.

-2. The API must be able to accept a user's payment.
+3. The API must be able to accept a user's payment.

    - A payment must have the following properties: date, amount.
    - A payment must relate to a user.
-   - The API must return an HTTP-200 CREATED.
+   - The API must return an HTTP-200 OK.
 Do you consider this as a good HTTP status code to return?

-3. The API must be able to retrieve the user's payments that sit within a given range of dates.
+4. The API must be able to retrieve the user's payments that sit within a given range of dates.

-4. Error handling

-   - When trying to retrieve a user given a user id that does not exist.
-Return a HTTP-404 with the following properties: message, reason.
-   - When trying to create a new user, do not accept the user id as part of the payload.

 5. Unit tests.